So many programs to choose from

 Grades: Count towards BC GPA and appear on transcript

-Credits: General elective and with approval, can be applied to student’s major, minor or core
+Credits: General elective and with approval, can be applied to the student’s major, minor, or University core

 Financial Aid: BC and federal aid (if eligible)

 Boston College programs allow students to study directly at one of BC’s 70+ partner institutions around the world.
 On a BC Program, the OGE has a direct connection with the host university.
-Often, the host university abroad will send their own students to BC as part of an exchange.
-Some BC programs have a resident director whose roles vary from location to location; these programs are labeled as “BC in.”
+Often, the host university abroad will send its students to BC as part of an exchange.
+Some BC programs have a Resident Director whose roles vary from location to location; programs with Resident Directors are labeled as “BC in.”

 Students who attend a BC program abroad continue to pay BC tuition.
-Students will be billed directly by their BC host institution for housing unless otherwise noted.
-Students continue to receive all financial aid, grants, scholarships, tuition remission, etc. Students will also pay for international health insurance offered through CISI.
+Students will be billed directly by their BC host institution for housing, unless otherwise noted.
+Students continue to receive all financial aid, grants, scholarships, tuition remission, etc. Students will also be required to pay for international health insurance offered through Zurich/ISOS.
 Many scholarship opportunities exist for students studying abroad and students are encouraged to apply early.

-Check here for a breakdown of costs associated with BC and approved external semester & year programs.
+Check here for a breakdown of costs associated with BC and Affiliate semester & year programs.

-Housing: Arranged by external program and paid to external program
+Housing: Arranged by Affiliate program and paid to Affiliate program by the student

 Grades: Count towards BC GPA and appear on transcript

-Credits: General elective and with approval, can be applied to student’s major, minor, or core
+Credits: General elective and with approval, can be applied to the student’s major, minor, or core

 Financial Aid: BC and federal aid (if eligible)

-On approved external programs, BC students pay tuition to Boston College and fees directly to the program provider.
+For Affiliate programs, Boston College students pay tuition directly to Boston College and fees to the program provider.
 Costs vary from program to program; please consult the specific program.
-Starting in Fall 2023, students are eligible for BC institutional financial aid, as well as state and federal aid for students who are eligible.
+Students are eligible for BC institutional financial aid, as well as state and federal aid for eligible students.

-Credits from an approved external will transfer back to BC as general elective credit.
+Credits from an Affiliate Program will transfer back to BC as general elective credit.
 With approval, credit can be applied to a student’s major, minor, or core.
-Grades will appear on the transcript, and be factored into the student’s BC GPA.
+Grades will appear on the transcript and be factored into the student’s BC GPA.

-Check here for a breakdown of costs associated with BC and approved external semester & year programs.
+Check here for a breakdown of costs associated with BC and Affiliate semester & year programs.

 Cameroon